jessmpinheiro/lab-natty-or-not/README.md

 # Tech Speaking Club - Unlock your voice

 ## 📒 Descrição
 The tech speaking club is an online english conversation club for intermediate english speakers (and up).
-The project shows an animated scene of what a meeting from the tech speaking club looks like.
+The project shows a corporate ad for the Tech Speaking Club, prompting people to join to unlock their speaking skills.

 ## 🤖 Tecnologias Utilizadas
 Liste as IAs Generativas e outras ferramentas usadas